RuPaul's Drag Race UK: How to watch the next episode, and who lip-synced last week

-Engine’s have well and truly started on RuPaul’s Drag Race Season 3, with a host of queens already sent home and the competition hotting up in the werk room.
+Engine’s have well and truly started on RuPaul’s Drag Race Season 3, with a host of queens already sent home and the final edging closer and closer.

 The popular reality show has been a huge hit, with the previous seasons seeing millions tuning in as the likes of Lawrence Chaney and The Vivienne took home the crown in seasons one and two.
 And the show’s viewing figures show little sign of slowing down after an exciting start to the latest season.